material-motion/material-motion/specifications/runtime.md

     runtime = Runtime()

-### Step 2: Create Intentions
+### Step 2: Create Plans

-All motion in a Runtime begins with an Intention.
-We'll explore four different types of Intentions:
+All motion in a Runtime begins with a Plan.
+We'll explore four different types of Plans:

     animation = Tween()
     animation.property = "opacity"